harisont/concept-alignment/README.md

 This repository contains the code, [report](final_report/synbased_ca_for_mt.pdf) and presentation [slides](presentation/presentation.pdf) of my Master's thesis project (Göteborgs Univeristet, A.Y.
 2020-21).

 ---

-> __Warning__: due to some major changes that will enable us to implement additional debugging and grammar generation functionalities, `evalign` does not work (and is not compiled) in the current version of the `master` branch.
-If you need to test or debug extraction and propagation, use [`stable`](https://github.com/harisont/concept-alignment/tree/stable) until further notice.
 ## Installation

 To compile the CA module, the Haskell Stack is recommended.
 To build